aaschool/de2025_Jiahui/README.md

 * **Cron** - Cancel the reservation If no check-in after 15 minutes by RFID Reader

+## System Workflow
+* **User Login**: The student logs into the app using their AA account credentials, and the backend verifies them.

+* **Time Slot** Selection: The student selects a preferred study time slot in the app.

+* **Seat Selection**: The student chooses an available seat from the seat map, and the backend books it.

+* **Booking Confirmation**: The student confirms the booking, and the backend records the seat reservation with a timestamp.

+* **RFID Check-in**: The student checks in by scanning their RFID card, and the Raspberry Pi sends the check-in data to the backend.

+* **Auto-Cancellation**: If no check-in happens within 15 minutes, the backend automatically releases the booked seat.

+* **View/Manage Bookings**: The student can view or modify their bookings from the app.

 ## Libraries and References
 - https://github.com/wix/react-native-calendars